 North Carolina state laws allow drivers with four points on an eight-point scale or seven points on a 12-point scale to attend a driver improvement course once every five years.
 You may need to qualify first and attend a hearing with an administrative hearings officer, which comes with a $40 fee, as well as a $70 fee for the course itself.
 Once you successfully complete the course, you will receive a credit of three points.
 Over time, these improvements to your driving record may result in lower premiums from your insurer upon policy renewal.

-If the new insurance rate is more than you can afford, you might also consider adjusting your vehicle insurance by lowering your coverage limits (within legal requirements).
-Alternatively, you can also raise your deductible to save, so long as you are prepared to assume more financial responsibility in the event of an accident.
-Be sure to talk to an agent or company representative before you make changes to your policy, to ensure you understand what you are doing.
-Lower limits likely mean lower rates, but also less financial protection if you get into an accident.
+If the new premium is more than you can afford, you could also consider adjusting your car insurance policy by lowering your coverage limits (within legal requirements) or dropping optional coverages.
+Alternatively, you can also consider raising your deductible to save, so long as you are prepared to assume more financial responsibility in the event of an accident.

 Frequently asked questions

 • The best car insurance company, even if you have a speeding ticket, will depend on your unique needs.
-If you’re looking for cheap coverage after a speeding ticket citation, State Farm and Progressive could be good options.
+Some providers will offer lower rates than others, but even that will vary by driver since so many other factors come into play.
 But car insurance is more than just price.
 You may also want to consider each company’s coverage offerings, discounts and third-party ratings to ensure you match yourself with the best option for your needs.

 • North Carolina allows qualified drivers to take a driver improvement course if you have four points or more on your license and speak to an administrative hearings officer.
 You will need to pay a $40 fee and $70 for the course, but once you complete it, the state will remove three points from your license.
 Note that you are only allowed to take the course once every five years.